kikuta/IOSXE16_CLI-hidden-options_Tool/README.md

 hiddenop.py
 ```

-## Example: Running script from guestshell
+## 3.1 Example: Running script from guestshell
+The script is executed on the guestshell directly as follow.
 ```
 [guestshell@guestshell kikuta]$ python hiddenop.py
 Please input exec command with ? >show ip ospf ?